Rui Ōsako

-Rui Ōsako (大迫 塁, Ōsako Rui) is a Japanese footballer currently playing as a midfielder for J3 League club SC Sagamihara on loan from Cerezo Osaka.
+Rui Ōsako (大迫 塁, Ōsako Rui) is a Japanese footballer currently playing as a midfielder for Tochigi SC.

 Early life

 Ōsako was born in Kagoshima City in the Kagoshima Prefecture of Japan, where his parents ran a ramen restaurant in Taniyama.
 It was at this ramen restaurant that Ōsako began to play football, as he would often play with people from his neighbourhood who came to visit the restaurant.

 Club career

 High school football

 Having played football for children's teams Taniyama SSS and FC Sousarle, Ōsako enrolled at the Kamimura Gakuen Junior High School before moving on to the renowned football school, Kamimura Gakuen High School.
 Settling immediately, he played a key role in his freshman year, with manager Maki Takemoto stating that if Ōsako hadn't joined the team, teammate Shiō Fukuda would not have achieved the success he had - with Fukuda going on to join German side Borussia Mönchengladbach.

 In his second year at Kamimura Gakuen, he represented the high school at the 2021 All Japan High School Soccer Tournament, however they were surprisingly knocked out in the first round by the Teikyo Nagaoka High School of Niigata Prefecture.
 This defeat motivated him, and he would later state "I never want to feel like this.
 I'll become more desperate, I'll be more greedy to win, and I'll definitely win in the end.
 I don't want to feel like this."

 The following year was a better one for Ōsako; having trained with the under-18 side of J1 League club Cerezo Osaka in early 2022, Kamimura Gakuen would go on to beat Cerezo Osaka in the playoffs of the Japan Club Youth Championship, earning promotion to the under-18 Premier League.
 He was named captain of the high school team, and helped them to the semi-finals of the 2022 All Japan High School Soccer Tournament, where they were beaten by eventual champions Okayama Gakugeikan High School 4–1 on penalties after a 3–3 draw.